-- 1. Insert DIMM modules in Bank 0 through Bank 3 as required for the desired system memory. - Insert each DIMM module vertically into its socket.
-Pay attention to the notches along the bottom of the module to prevent inserting the DIMM incorrectly. - 3.
-Gently press down on the DIMM module until it snaps upright and into place in the socket. - 4.
-For best results, install DIMMs starting from Bank 0.
+- Insert DIMMs in Bank 0 through Bank 3 as required for the desired system memory. - Insert each DIMM module vertically into its slot.
+Pay attention to the two notches along the bottom of the module to prevent inserting the DIMM incorrectly. - Gently press the DIMM module until it snaps upright into place in the slot - 4.
+For best results, install DIMMs starting from Bank 0 (the DIMM slot farthest from the BX chip).

-Figure 2-3.
+Figure 2-6.
 DIMM Installation